SSSL 2022 Post-Conference Seminar

 The archive has traditionally been a place that is slow to respond to change and oftentimes viewed as an intimidating institution with old stuff on a shelf.
 In this seminar, will share ways the Atlanta University Center Woodruff Library’s Archives Research Center has started to look past just the walls of the archive and build collaborations with other professions, departments, and institutions of cultural heritage to challenge the notion of what an archive is, how collections can be used, and how we can shift traditional archival theory to develop new collecting models and incorporate archives into the classroom.
 Within the seminar the facilitators will demonstrate the educational potential of object-based teaching and learning to enhance curriculum through pedagogical case studies.
 We will give a brief overview of our outreach initiatives, including how we formed partnerships across disciplines not only to create what we hope is a different feel to what an archive can be, but also to encourage researchers, creators, educators, and innovators to see the archive as a place to create new works of art and scholarship.
 We will discuss some of the practical ways of incorporating objects from Galleries, Libraries, Archives and Museums [GLAM] into curriculum course work and share with you some of the challenges that may arise.
 Prior to the seminar, we will have participants share via a survey the skills they hope to gain during the seminar, any pedagogical questions they may have regarding teaching with primary sources and objects, and any broader questions they may have to foster deeper discussion during the session including ideas for assignments/projects.
 The AUC Woodruff Library is the academic hub of the largest consortium of Historically Black Colleges and Universities [HBCUs], and its archives focuses on documenting the contributions and achievement of African Americans and the African diaspora with special emphasis on the American South.

-The deadline for application is December 15, 2021.
-Please apply to only one seminar.
-The application process is simple: send a paragraph to email@example.com describing how this seminar will be of benefit to your professional goals.
+Please apply to only one seminar by the deadline below.
+The application process is simple: send a paragraph to [email protected] describing how this seminar will be of benefit to your professional goals.
 (If the seminar description asks for additional materials, please also provide these documents.)
 In selecting participants, seminar leaders will strive for a diversity of different institutions, academic ranks, and intellectual backgrounds.
 Graduate students, non-tenure track faculty, and independent scholars are strongly encouraged to apply.
 There is no additional conference fee for seminar participation.
-Applicants will be notified of their acceptance by January 5, 2022.
+Applicants will be notified of their acceptance by June 10, 2022.